MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/Bluetooth.md

 2.  **Radio Frequency Communication (RFCOMM)**
 RFCOMMM is the underlying serial communications for Classic Bluetooth.
 With UWP apps, the following RFCOMM services are supported:
-- serialPort
+* serialPort
-- obexObjectPush
+* obexObjectPush
-- obexFileTransfer
+* obexFileTransfer
-- phoneBookAccessPce
+* phoneBookAccessPce
-- phoneBookAccessPse
+* phoneBookAccessPse
-- genericFileTransfer
+* genericFileTransfer

+> [!NOTE]
-- Note that you need to manually specify these in the AppManifest.
+> You will need to manually specify these in the AppManifest.
 See the [UWP-Bluetooth RFCOMM](https://docs.microsoft.com/en-us/windows/uwp/devices-sensors/send-or-receive-files-with-rfcomm) topic.
-Also see the [UWP-Bluetooth Rfcomm Chat Sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/BluetoothRfcommChat)
+Also see the [UWP-Bluetooth Rfcomm Chat Sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/BluetoothRfcommChat) topic.

 3. **Generic Attribute Profile (GATT)**
 See the [UWP-Bluetooth Low Energy](https://docs.microsoft.com/en-us/windows/uwp/devices-sensors/bluetooth-low-energy-overview) topic.